stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 The core component concepts of the SDK are as follows:<br>
 <img src="http://www.stormpath.com/sites/default/files/docs/ComponentArchitecture.png" alt="Stormpath SDK Component Architecture" title="Stormpath SDK Component Architecture" width="670">

-* **Client** is the root entry point for SDK functionality and accessing other SDK components, such as the `ResourceList`.
+* **Client** is the root entry point for SDK functionality and accessing other SDK components, such as the `CollectionResource`.
 A client is constructed with a Stormpath API key which is required to communicate with the Stormpath API server.
   * **DataStore** is central to the Stormpath SDK.
 It is responsible for managing all Python `resource` objects that represent Stormpath REST data resources such as applications, directories, and accounts.
 The DataStore is also responsible for translating calls made on Ruby resource objects into REST requests to the Stormpath API server as necessary and managing chaching mechanisms.
 It works between your application and the Stormpath API server.
     * **RequestExecutor** is an internal infrastructure component used by the `DataStore` to execute HTTP requests (`GET`, `PUT`, `POST`, `DELETE`) as necessary.
 When the DataStore needs to send a Python `Resource` instance state to or query the server for resources, it delegates to the RequestExecutor to perform the actual HTTP requests.
 The Stormpath SDK default `RequestExecutor` implementation is `HttpExecutor` which uses the [Requests](http://docs.python-requests.org/) library to execute the raw requests and read the raw responses.